devlikeapro/waha/docs/site/content/en/docs/how-to/receive-messages/index.md

 ## Files ![](/images/versions/plus.png)

-When people send you files - images, voice messages, and documents - WAHA saves it in the file storage.
+When people send you media - images, voice messages, and documents - WAHA saves it in the file storage.
 In your application you must download it and use it as you want to.
-You can find the URL in `mediaUrl` field
+You can find the URL in `mediaUrl` field.

 For example, you can get the webhook like this with `mediaUrl` value (we've skipped other fields):